Tips for Establishing Internet Safety While Co-Parenting

 We are in a new day in age where cyberbullying is becoming more common than ever before, especially for children.
 In fact, recent numbers show that 36% of kids have been cyberbullied at some point in their youth.
 Cyberbullying can take many different forms, from name-calling and harassment to cyberstalking across multiple platforms and devices.
 Sometimes it can be difficult to know when your child is being bullied, but there are some signs that something may be wrong, such as trouble sleeping, becoming more quiet and withdrawn, or having sudden violent outbreaks.

 If one parent notices any of these signs, they should immediately speak to the other so you can come together to comfort your child and put a stop to the harassment.
 Inaction is not an option.
 Find out what sites or social media platforms they were bullied on and take pictures for evidence if you feel it is important to do so.
 Never reply to the messages.
 Just block the sender and alert the authorities if necessary.

-Of course, the best defense is to be proactive.
+Of course, the best defense is to be proactive as cyberbullying can affect a child’s psyche.
 Tell your children that they should never share personal information online and if anyone ever asks for private information that they should report it to one of their parents immediately.
 Most important is building a level of trust with your children so they feel comfortable letting you know when they are put in uncomfortable situations, either online or at school.
 By nipping potential issues in the bud right away, you can prevent them from escalating.